-In May 2016, Tecogen entered into a joint venture agreement, (the "JV Agreement") with Tedom a.s., a European combined heat and power product manufacturer incorporated in the Czech Republic ("Tedom") and Tedom's subsidiary, Tedom USA, Inc., a Delaware corporation.
+In May 2016, we entered into a joint venture agreement, ("JV Agreement") with Tedom a.s., a European combined heat and power product manufacturer incorporated in the Czech Republic ("Tedom") and Tedom's subsidiary, Tedom USA, Inc., a Delaware corporation.
 Pursuant to the JV Agreement, the parties formed TTcogen LLC, a Delaware limited liability company ("TTcogen").
 TTcogen offered Tedom's line of Combined Heat and Power ("CHP") products to the United States via Tecogen's nationwide sales and service network.
-On March 27, 2018, the Company acquired Tedom's 50% interest in TTcogen LLC, and will continue to market, sell, and service the Tedom 35kW CHP equipment on an exclusive basis in certain territories.
+On March 27, 2018, we acquired Tedom's 50% interest in TTcogen LLC.